dazza-codes/marc2linkeddata/README.md

 ===============

 Utilities for translating MARC21 into linked data.
-The project has focused on authority records (as of Feb, 2015).
+The project has focused on authority records (as of 2015).

 It has config options that can be enabled to increase the amount of data retrieved.
 Without any HTTP options enabled, using only data in the MARC record, it can